 Hailing from Leeds, England, he made the move to Los Angeles in 2001 having been awarded a degree in Commercial Music Production and Business from the University of Manchester.
 Early on in his time in the U.S., while working as a runner at Ocean Way, he had some success as a musician, songwriter and session musician.

-As well as United Recording he currently oversees the Broadcast Engineering and Light and Grip businesses for Sunset Studios as the Director of Production Services.
+In addition to his responsibilties at United Recording, he currently oversees the Broadcast Engineering and Light & Grip businesses for Sunset Studios as the Director of Production Services.

 Senior Manager, Studio Operations

 While the state of Michigan is a beautiful place, the harsh winters year after year were enough to send Justin Fisher on a journey to follow his passion for music and satisfy his need for sunshine.
 His path first took him to the Conservatory School for Recording Arts in the polar opposite state of Arizona.

 From there, he continued on to Los Angeles and began to work as a runner at Ocean Way Recording.
 Surrounded by world renowned talent in artists, musicians, producers, and engineers, Justin also played in different bands of his own over the years.
 While his role in the bands changed from bass player to lead vocals and guitarist to writing, producing, and singing on his own project, he stayed rooted in the studio, working his way up to Office Manager.
 A rebranding to the original name United Recording also brought with it a larger role as Assistant Studio Manager.
 Justin has continued to make advancements within the company.
 He has since been promoted multiple times, and now is in his current role as Senior Manager of Studio Operations.

 The expression “there’s no substitute for experience” is especially apropos in describing the career of Bill Smith, Chief Archiving Engineer at United Archiving.